 Who is eligible for counseling services?

 - All registered, degree-seeking FIT students are eligible for counseling services.
-If you are taking a Continuing Education class or non-degree, we can give you referrals.

 How much does it cost for counseling?

 - There is no charge for all eligible students.

 - Yes, all services are completely confidential.
 No information is shared with any other person or office without your written consent.
 The exception to this is if we need to keep someone safe from harm (either yourself or someone else).

 How do I get started with counseling services?